seedov/DistanceClusterizer/README.md

 # DistanceClusterizer
 ## Usage:
-1. Сreate instance of clusterizer.
+1. Create instance of clusterizer.
 Parameter means what kind of objects you wand to clusterize.
 For instance GameObject
 ~~~C#
 private IClusterizer<GameObject> _clusterizer = new Clusterizer<GameObject>();
 ~~~